Baptism is a wonderful occasion - in fact, it is the most important event

 How many Godparents do we need?

-When a child is baptised it is required that they have at least two Godparents - one Godmother and one Godfather; although the Church of England prefers for there to be three - two of the same sex as the child and one of the other.
+When a child is baptised it is required that they have at least two Godparents - one Godmother and one Godfather; however it is usual to have three, two of the same sex as the child and one of the other.